• Instagram

 Ingredients & Substitutions

-apple cider vinegar - You can substitute other mild vinegars like champagne vinegar.
+Apple cider vinegar – You can substitute other mild vinegar like champagne vinegar.

 Step-by-Step Recipe